Central Florida Knights Logo (UCF Knights Logo)

 Central Florida Knights Logo 2003

-In this logo, designers replaced the bright golden color with a muted gold and painted it on the knight, who was previously a contour.
-They also made all the inscriptions black and added the word “Golden” to the word “Knights.”
+In this logo, designers replaced the bright golden color with a muted gold and applied it to the knight, who was previously outlined.
+They also made all inscriptions black and added the word “Golden” to “Knights.”
 In addition, the authors left the spear white and translated all symbols into uppercase.
 The only difference between the upper and lower text now lies in the serifs: in the first case, they are present, and in the second, they are not.

 2007 – 2012